esrlabs/chipmunk/README.md

 - **IPC** used for messaging between plugin host and electron
 - **Stream** used to delivery data from plugin host into main data stream of logviewer.

-To be able communication with main process plugin should have installed library (npm module) **logviewer.plugin.ipc**
+To be able communicate with main process plugin should have installed library (npm module) **logviewer.plugin.ipc**

 ```
 npm install logviewer.plugin.ipc --save